poems4u/poems4u/content/poems/posts/Onthemargins.md

 Dying in four four time, <br>
 Oh and four for the cat shit under my nails,

-Watching then be fruitful and <br>
+Watching them be fruitful and <br>
 multiply my twenty second year of fallow,

 Losing my decision <br>